 Step 2: Fix The Screw Into The Hole

 In this step, you have to ﬁx the screw into the pilot hole with the help of a drill or a screwdriver.
+This will also avoid stripping of screws.
 You can prefer a screwdriver for most of the materials.
 It is suitable for smoother materials like softer woods and antique furniture.
 At the same time, you can use a drill for harder materials and metals.

 You should try to complete this thing with the help of a screwdriver.
 This is because it doesn’t ﬁt the screw tightly.
 But in case it is not working, then you have to go for a drill machine and ﬁx the screw into the hole.